jasperng-nus/tp/docs/UserGuide.md

 Format: `unmark INDEX`

 * Marks the company at the specified `INDEX` as not applied.
-* The index refers to the index number shown in the currently displayed company list.
+* The index refers to the index number shown in the currently displayed intern book.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Error messages will be displayed when:
-  * The company at the specified `INDEX` must not already be unmarked.
+  * The company at the specified `INDEX`  is already unmarked.
-  * The index **must not be out of bounds**.
+  * The index **is out of bounds**.

 Examples:
 * `unmark 2` unmarks the 2nd company in the listed intern book if it is marked.